 Apart from the Seminar, the project will include a training course, a conference and a Study on models, instruments and best practices of youth participation at national level conducted by each of the partner organisations in their respective countries.

-The seminar was organised in partnership with IPDJ (Portuguese Institute of Sport and Youth) with the support of Municipality of Setúbal (Gabinete de Juventude Setúbal).
+The seminar was organised with the financial support of Erasmus + programme in partnership with IPDJ (Portuguese Institute of Sport and Youth) with the support of Municipality of Setúbal (Gabinete de Juventude Setúbal).